What Your Period Says About Your Health

 Since there are so many possible causes, we recommend checking with your GP if you’re regularly spotting between periods.

 Cramps are incredibly common and happen in about 50% of all women.
-They are causes by the walls of your uterus tightening.
-It’s not always possible to identify the specific cause, but a higher than normal level of a hormone called prostaglandin is usually to blame.
+They are caused by the walls of your uterus tightening.
+It’s not always possible to identify the specific cause, but a higher-than-normal level of a hormone called prostaglandin is usually to blame.
 If your cramps are so bad they prevent you from doing the things you want to do, see your doctor.
 It may also be a good idea to record any other symptoms too, since this will help diagnose the root cause.